GrandFreeman/Visual-CNN--Languege-LLM--Action-model-on-HalfCheetah-and-more/README.md

   - Deep-CNN image input.
   - Simple text ingestion which demostrate human commands that instruction reward functions.

-Note that due to the excessive time of the simulation, we also utilized google drive checkpoints to "segmenting", or preventing unintentional abrupt in our learning process.
+Note that due to the excessive time of the simulation, we utilized Google drive checkpoints to preventing unintentional abrupt in our learning process.
+This saving method can be replace with others depending on which serve you best.

 ### The following features will be add in new version(branch):
 - Introduce Vision Transformer (ViT) layers after the CNN module to capture global image structure.